 As our program continues to grow, our admissions process will continue to grow with it.
 However, we will always continue to accept students from a variety of backgrounds, as we believe strongly in the potential of any person passionate enough to gun for a spot in bootcamp.
 We’ve accepted applicants who have never touched code, to candidates who live and breathe 0’s and 1’s.
 We’ve accepted 17-year-olds, 56-year-olds, engineers, musicians, and those with no post-secondary education at all.
 There is no ‘one size fits all’, and the ingredients that make a great bootcamp student are so much more than experience.

-We are of a firm belief that to be a developer is to be a craftsman, and to be a bootcamp student is to be a workhorse.
+We are of a firm belief that to be a developer or data professional is to be a craftsperson, and to be a bootcamp student is to be a workhorse.
 While bootcamp is an incredibly rewarding experience, it is one riddled with day-to-day challenges and adventures into the unknown.
-Our teaching staff firmly believes that anyone can learn to code, but the immersive, intensive, and accelerated learning environment of bootcamp is not for everyone.
-As our Head Instructor Don Burks says, a lot of people love to cook but not all are cut out to be chefs.
+Our teaching staff firmly believes that anyone can learn to code, or learn to use data, but the immersive, intensive, and accelerated learning environment of bootcamp is not for everyone.
+As our instructor Don Burks says, a lot of people love to cook but not all are cut out to be chefs.
 And distinguishing the cooks from the chefs… that’s what we do in admissions.

-As our Head Instructor Don Burks says: a lot of people love to cook but not all are cut out to be chefs.
+As our instructor Don Burks says: a lot of people love to cook but not all are cut out to be chefs.

 When coaching our students on Demo Day presentations, it can be said that: “Put your best foot forward.
 That means showing up and presenting the best version of yourself.”
 That's sage advice.